-On January 29, 2024, we submitted an Investigational Device Exemption (IDE) application with the U.S. Food and Drug Administration, in order to commence our pivotal clinical trial in humans, and on June 3, 2024, we announced that we have received the FDA's approval to proceed with our pivotal human clinical trial.
-See "-Recent Developments-FDA Approval to Proceed with Pivotal Human Clinical Trial" above.
-See also "Business-Government Regulation-U.S. Regulation-Description of the IDE process" below.
+On January 29, 2024, we submitted an Investigational Device Exemption (IDE) application with the U.S. Food and Drug Administration, in order to commence our pivotal clinical trial in humans, and as of the filing date of this Annual Report on Form 10-K, we are continuing our interaction with the FDA regarding our IDE submission process.
+See "-Government Regulation-U.S. Regulation-Description of the IDE process" below.